 - Regular vacuuming using a soft brush attachment, and/or brushing will help prevent long-term damage to the upholstery.

 - Wipe up spills immediately to prevent them seeping into the fabric.
-Blot the spill but don’t scrub it as you might lift the dye.
+Blot the spill but don’t scrub it as you might damage the fabric pile.

 - Avoid contact with household chemicals such as cosmetics, hair sprays, insect repellents, and cleaning materials.

-- Regularly check the position of your sofas legs to ensure they haven’t spun out of place (and use the fixing screws where provided).
+- Regularly check the position of your sofa legs to ensure they haven’t spun out of place (and use the fixing screws where provided).

 - Never force a zip closed.
-Make sure they are aligned and if you have trouble, remove the cover and be sure nothing is trapped or preventing the zip from closing.
+Make sure zips are aligned and if you have trouble, remove the cover and be sure nothing is trapped or preventing the zip from closing.

 - Every piece of our furniture is handmade and tailored to you.
 This means that stripe, check and patterned fabrics may not be cut and upholstered exactly as shown on the website.

 - The rendered images are a guide and are not completely representative of the finished product.
 Seams and pattern match may differ from what is shown.

 - There is a possibility of shade variation in fabrics as they are batch dyed; however, we endeavour to ensure this is minimal where applicable.